codyshaben/wildlife-tracker/README.md

     - go to config/initializers/cors.rb
     - uncomment out and make sure origins is set    to '*'
     - ![example of cors.rb file](cors-screenshot.png)

+## Database and Google Maps API
+The animals that are seen on the app are pulled from a seeded database.
+The map feature and marking location was used by accessing the google maps API.

 ## Running the Program
 1. Open the 'wildlife tracker' repo in your terminal and run 'rails s'
 2. In another terminal open up wildlifeTrackerFrontEnd folder and run 'lite-server'

 ## Contributors
 This app was built by Cody Shaben and Catherine Clause.
 If you want to access this app, you can clone from: https://github.com/codyshaben/wildlife-tracker .